CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/Deploy-CMS-and-SRN-in-CenturyLink-Cloud.md

-You have now completed the deployment of CMS and SRN in CenturyLink Cloud.
+You have now completed the deployment of CMS and SRN in Lumen Cloud.
 After completing the deployment of all the required SRNs, you can then start installation of the SafeHaven Cluster.